 12. My First Book of Southern African Animal Tracks by Chris and Mathilde Stuart

 You can find birds everywhere, even inside shops!
 This makes birding a rewarding hobby.
 Birds are a great focus for nature journaling.
-In fact, nature journaling is recommended by expert birders from South Africa and abroad.
-Birders refer to it as keeping a field notebook.
-In "Basic Bird ID for Southern Africa" a field notebook is listed as one of four essential pieces of equipment.

 The relationship between people and birds in Southern Africa has a long history.
 There are a variety of ways of people knowing about and relating to birds.
 The history of different groups and the interactions between groups is complex.
 Insights into our understanding of these relationships and ways of knowing are highlighted in these books: